Bridgeport Evening Farmer

-The Bridgeport Evening Farmer, also briefly known as the Daily Bridgeport Farmer and the Daily Republican Farmer, was a newspaper based out of Bridgeport, Connecticut from 1866 to 1917.
+The Bridgeport Evening Farmer, also briefly known as the Daily Bridgeport Farmer and the Daily Republican Farmer, was a newspaper based out of Bridgeport, Connecticut from 1866 to 1926, when it merged with the Bridgeport Star to become the Times-Star.

 History

 Predecessors

 The Bridgeport Evening Farmer's earliest predecessor, the Danbury-based Farmers Journal, began publication in March 1790.
 The newspaper underwent a series of name changes in the following years, becoming the Farmers Chronicle in 1793, and the Republican Journal in 1796.
 The paper would revert to its original name in 1800, but would briefly become the Farmer's Journal and Columbian Ark for a few months in 1803.

 In the early 1800s, Connecticut remained a strong Federalist stronghold, but under the leadership of editor Stiles Nicholas the newspaper was staunchly Democratic.
+The paper's editorial stance was supportive of Thomas Jefferson, Andrew Jackson, and other Democratic administrations.
 Nicholas was fined and jailed in 1807 when defending the editor of another pro-Democrat paper from accusations of libel.
 Nicholas would move the paper, now called the Republican Farmer, from Danbury to Bridgeport in 1810.
 Over the following decades, and communication technology and printing rapidly improved, the paper published longer issues.

 In 1837, Stiles Nicholas' son, Roswell Nicholas, took over as the Republican Farmer's editor, and took over the paper's management three years later.